 The amazing picture books of 2015 kept us quite busy at Camp All The Wonders, but that didn’t stop us from enjoying some exceptional novels.
 Here are the year’s chapter books, middle grade novels, and young adult novels that we cannot stop thinking about.

 Some books show you something special before you even open the cover.
 With or without that gold-foiled-title, this is one of them.
 Where are these places?
 Who lives there?
 I want to know.
 Don’t you?
 Come on.

 The galaxy is chock-full of books for young Star Wars fans.
 It can be overwhelming.
 Luckily, our Jedi council has hand-selected the very best for you and your young padawan.

-The thing about picture books is that they can stick in your heart and your brain and become an actual memory, a feeling, and a true part of your childhood.
+The thing about picture books (or early readers in this case!) is that they can stick in your heart and your brain and become an actual memory, a feeling, and a true part of your childhood.
 In this series, we’ll take a look at picture books of the past and relive those memories through modern picture books.
 Let’s make connections between then and now.

 Alexandra Boiger’s inspiration for Max and Marla came from many places.
 Some are quite obvious, such as watching the Sochi Winter Olympics, while others aren’t.
 However, the underlying essence is based on past and present life experiences.
 These experiences are personal as well as obtained by watching family, friends, and people in general.